 5. ‘Maskne’ Skincare – The COVID-19 Reaction

-DIY isn’t the only quarantine beauty trend we’re seeing right now.
-As we’re being encouraged to wear masks when leaving the house, we’re seeing an increase in skin concerns now known as “maskne.”
+DIY isn’t the only covid beauty trend we’re seeing right now.
+As we’re still being encouraged to wear masks when leaving the house, we’re seeing an increase in skin concerns now known as “maskne.”
 It turns out that the repeated friction of the mask against the skin ends up damaging the skin barrier and causing all sorts of irritation and acne, especially in sensitive skin types.

 Action Step: Creating a new SKU isn’t entirely necessary.
-A simpler way that skincare brands can help their customers is by creating a new product category like korean-beauty brand Peach & Lily’s “maskne essentials” page.
+A simpler way that skincare brands can help their customers is by creating a new product category like Korean beauty brand Peach & Lily’s “maskne essentials” page.
 In your category page, include any products that can help improve the skin’s protective barrier, fortify the skin microbiome, help soothe irritation, or target blemishes.